zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Nabil: And you think college students are going to give you the time of day?

-Danielle: I won’t let them pass unless they agree t o drink responsibly.
+Danielle: I won’t let them pass unless they agree to drink responsibly.

  Nabil: I have a feeling we’ll see the cops tonight.